dotnet/csharpstandard/CONTRIBUTING.md

 - Use the latest C# syntax for the branch being edited.
 This is currently C# 7.3, except where older syntax is required for the example.
 Readers of the standard should see the latest syntax.
 - Use [Allman style braces](https://en.wikipedia.org/wiki/Indentation_style?msclkid=5bd8d8f5cd7b11ec82461327ced4546a#Allman_style) in most of our samples.
 The exception is when a method or type is empty, where the declaration, the opening and closing brace are on the same line.
 - Use a blank line between peer declarations.
-There is two exceptions to this rule:
+There are two exceptions to this rule:
   - If a group of peer declarations all have empty bodies (e.g. `class C {}` or `public void M() {}`, then no blank line is added between them.
   - Don't add a blank line where the concept is better illustrated without them.
 For example, multiple overloads of the same method may read better grouped without a blank line.
 - Elements of the same type can be grouped without blank lines.
 When that's done, there should be a blank line between elements of different types. (e.g. all private fields can be declared without a blank line, but there should be a blank line between the group of private fields and method declarations).